ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x09` Invalid Party Packet**

 This single byte packet is sent whenever the party code you specified in the init packet (outgoing) is invalid.
-You will get this instead of the [`0x07`](./incoming.md#0x07-accept-packet) packet, only after solving the [JS](./incoming.md#0x0d-js-challenge-packet) and [PoW](./incoming.md#0x0b-pow-challenge-packet) challenges.
+You will get this instead of the [`0x07`](./incoming.md#0x07-accept-packet) packet, only after solving a [JS](./incoming.md#0x0d-js-challenge-packet) and [PoW](./incoming.md#0x0b-pow-challenge-packet) challenge.

 Format:
 > `09`